Frequently Asked Questions

 What are soybeans?

 The bushy, green soybean plant is a legume, related to clover, peas and alfalfa.
-In Kansas, soybeans typically are planted in May and June then harvested in October.
+In Kansas, soybeans typically are planted in April and May then harvested in September and October.
 When they flower in the summer, they can produce up to 80 pods per plant.
 Each pod contains two to four pea-sized beans.
 Soybeans are grown primarily for processing into meal and oil.

 Where are soybeans commonly grown?

 The main soybean-producing area is in the Corn Belt and lower Mississippi Valley.
-The three top-producing states in 2018 – Illinois, Iowa and Minnesota – accounted for 36% of the total U.S. production.
-At 204.5 million bushels, Kansas accounted for 4.5%.
+The three top-producing states in 2020 were Illinois, Iowa and Minnesota.

 For what are soybeans used?

 How efficient are soybean farmers?

 Today’s U.S. farmers grow twice as much food as the previous generation did.
 They do so using less land, energy and water and producing fewer emissions.
 U.S. soybeans are being produced more efficiently than they were 30 years ago.
 From 1980 to 2011, total soybean production increased 96%, and the yield (bushels per planted acre) increased 55%.
 Part of that efficiency can be attributed to biotech-enhanced seedstock, which has grown from 77% of total soybean acres in 2002 to 94% in 2018.

 Feed.
 The livestock industry is the largest consumer of soybean meal.
 In fact, 97% of U.S. soybean meal goes to feed pigs, poultry and cattle.
 Animal agriculture is soybean farmers’ No. 1 customer.
 The soybean is the highest natural source of dietary fiber.
 A 60-pound bushel of soybeans yields about 48 pounds of protein-rich meal and 11 pounds of oil.